 This section provides general guidelines for the Teleworker service.
-Please refer to Error!
-Reference source not found. to determine detailed requirements and performance limits.
+Please refer to Sizing Your Installation to determine detailed requirements and performance limits.

 4.1 Remote Site Requirements

 Router

 A set in a remote site (such as a home or branch office) is assumed to be part of a wired or wireless LAN behind a simple NAT router that provides access to the Internet, typically through a DSL or cable modem.